PDH Academy is an approved training provider by the Tennessee Board for Licensing Contractors. Our approved courses are listed below.

 How will residential contractors need to report their RCE?

-At renewal time, the residential contractor will need to include their REC certificate(s), along with the rest of their other renewal documents (such as insurance, financial statement, etc.).
+At renewal time, the residential contractor will need to include their RCE certificate(s), along with the rest of their other renewal documents (such as insurance, financial statement, etc.).
 The online renewal application will have a place to scan and attach.